seanhess/atom-typescript/README.md

-# JavaScript language support in Atom
+# TypeScript language support in Atom

 Adds syntax highlighting and snippets to TypeScript file in Atom.